DavidMercier/NIMS/doc/models_thin_films.rst

-Based on the methodology proposed by Joslin and Oliver (1990) [#Joslin_1990]_ for a bulk material, extended to the coated system by Page et al. [#Page_1998]_, Saha and Nix proposed to use the following equation, giving the evolution of the hardness in function of indentation depth, even when pile-up occurs [#Saha_2002]_:
+Based on the methodology proposed by Joslin and Oliver (1990) [#Joslin_1990]_ for a bulk material, extended to the coated system by Page et al. [#Page_1998]_, Saha and Nix proposed to use the following equation, giving the evolution of the hardness as a function of indentation depth, even when pile-up occurs [#Saha_2002]_:

     .. math:: H = {\beta}^2 \frac{4}{\pi} \frac{F_\text{c,max}}{S^2} (E*)^{2}